Conveniently located to serve Atlanta, Metro Atlanta, and Dunwoody

 Transportation: If you feel that you may be anxious during your procedure, we can provide you with medication to help you relax.
 If you are given a relaxant, however, you will not be allowed to drive yourself home.
 We encourage you to bring a companion along or to have someone available to pick you up after surgery.
 If someone does come with you to your appointment, please restrict yourself to one or two companions, as we have limited seating in the waiting room.

 Breakfast: Eat your normal breakfast.

 Please do not wear makeup, nail polish, or jewelry, if it will cover the surgical site.
-(Women with cancer anywhere on the face, ear or neck should not wear makeup the day of surgery.)
-Also avoid using moisturizers on the surgical area the day of surgery.
+(Women with cancer anywhere on the face, ear, or neck should not wear makeup on the day of surgery.)
+Also, avoid using moisturizers on the surgical area on the day of surgery.

-Take your usual medications except any blood thinners, herbs, or vitamins as mentioned above.
+Take your usual medications except for any blood thinners, herbs, or vitamins as mentioned above.

 Be prompt!
-Plan to arrive 15 minutes early if you have not already filled out our medical history form prior to your surgery.
+Plan to arrive 15 minutes early if you have not already filled out our medical history form before your surgery.